-We are thrilled that two of our Classic Sailing staff, James MacKenzie and Becky Treneer, are branching out on an adventure of their own by taking over ownership of this historic 1938 wooden cutter.
+We are thrilled that two of our former Classic Sailing staff, James MacKenzie and Becky Treneer, have branched out on an business adventure of their own by taking over ownership of this historic 1938 wooden cutter.
 The first season has been an amazing success with the boat virtually fully booked for the whole of 2013.

 Eda Frandsen (pronounced Ada) has been offering well loved charter voyages in Western Scotland for many years.
 Add to this that James and Becky have considerable experience of running traditional boats with guest crews and you have an ideal combination of boat, place and crew.

-James, Becky and talented cook Chloe Gillatt have some run some amazing themed voyages this year and we look forward to seeing them develop yet more exciting new ideas and carve their own niche as they sail Eda Frandsen around our Celtic Seas with early and late season in the West Country, Brittany and the Isles of Scilly.
-As Eda has done for many years she will spend the long days of midsummer in the Highlands and Islands of Scotland from her summer base in Mallaig.
+James, Becky and talented cook Chloe Gillatt have some run some amazing themed voyages this year and we look forward to seeing them develop yet more exciting new ideas and carve their own niche as they sail Eda Frandsen around our Celtic Seas with early and late season in the West Country, Brittany and the Isles of Scilly and the long days of midsummer in the Highlands and Islands of Scotland from her summer base in Mallaig.